 Greek residents file tax return with their local tax office (in the area of the taxpayer’s residence or principal place of business or location of permanent establishment).
 Tax returns are submitted via the internet by using a unique username and password.

-If the same omission occurs within a period of five years, the penalty is doubled while in case of any subsequent occurrence of the same type of omission, the penalty is quadrupled.
+If the same omission occurs within a period of 5 years, the penalty is doubled while in case of any subsequent occurrence of the same type of omission, the penalty is quadrupled.

-In case of non filing of a tax return the penalty imposed is 50% of the tax that would apply in case of timely filing.
-The penalty for non payment of withholding taxes is 50% of the amount of taxes that were not paid.
+In case of non-filing of a tax return the penalty imposed is 50 percent of the tax that would apply in case of timely filing.
+The penalty for non-payment of withholding taxes is 50 percent of the amount of taxes that were not paid.

-Moreover, in the case of late settlement of the tax due, interest will be charged for each month of delay calculated at the rate of 8.76% annually, i.e. 0.73% for each month of delay.
+Moreover, in the case of late settlement of the tax due, interest will be charged for each month of delay calculated at the rate of 8.76 percent annually, i.e. 0.73 percent for each month of delay.

-Under Greek tax law, employers are under the obligation to withhold Greek payroll tax from the remuneration paid to the employees in Greece, on a monthly basis (in Greece salary is payable 15 times per year).
+Under Greek tax law, employers are under the obligation to withhold Greek payroll tax from the remuneration paid to the employees in Greece, on a monthly basis (in Greece salary is payable 14 times per year with 15 payroll runs consisting of monthly payments for January through December, Easter bonus, Summer vacation bonus and Christmas bonus).
 The tax withheld is determined on the basis of a table setting forth personal tax withholding rates.

-At the end of the year, the employer is obliged to report via the General Secretariat of Information Systems the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
-For tax year 2016 the respective reporting deadline has yet to be announced.
-Respective amounts appear authomatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
+At the end of the year, the employer is obliged to report via the Independent Authority for Public Revenue the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
+For tax year 2017 the respective reporting deadline has yet to be announced.
+Respective amounts appear automatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
 Furthermore, the employer is also obliged to issue and provide to the employee an annual salary letter (either in hard copy or electronically) including the regular salary and any benefit paid to the employee during the tax year as well as the applicable payroll withholding.

 Non-Greek tax residents should appoint a tax representative and file tax returns with the Non-Greek Resident Tax Office (provided that their tax representative’s tax office is in Athens) on condition that they earn actual Greek source income.